History of underwater diving: Freediving

-Underwater diving for commercial purposes may have begun in Ancient Greece, since both Plato and Homer mention the sponge as being used for bathing.
+Underwater diving for commercial purposes began in Ancient Greece (500 BC), since both Plato and Homer mention the sponge as being used for bathing.
 The island of Kalymnos was a main centre of diving for sponges.
 By using weights (skandalopetra) of as much as 15 kg to speed the descent, breath-holding divers would descend to depths up to 30 m for as much as five minutes to collect sponges.
 Sponges were not the only valuable harvest to be found on the sea floor; the harvesting of red coral was also quite popular.
 A variety of valuable shells or fish could be harvested in this way, creating a demand for divers to harvest the treasures of the sea, which could also include the sunken riches of other seafarers.

 The Mediterranean Sea had large amounts of sea trade.
 As a result, there were many shipwrecks, so divers were often hired to salvage whatever they could from the seabed.
 Divers would swim down to the wreck and choose the pieces to salvage.

 Divers were also used in warfare.
 They could be used for underwater reconnaissance when ships were approaching an enemy harbor, and if underwater defenses were found, the divers would disassemble them if possible.
 During the Peloponnesian War, divers were used to get past enemy blockades to relay messages and provide supplies to allies or troops that were cut off by the blockade.
 These divers and swimmers were occasionally used as saboteurs, drilling holes in enemy hulls, cutting ships rigging and mooring lines.

 In Japan, the Ama divers began to collect pearls about 2,000 years ago.
 Free-diving was the primary source of income for many Persian Gulf nationals such as Qataris, Emiratis, Bahrainis, and Kuwaitis.
 As a result, Qatari, Emirati, and Bahraini heritage promoters have popularized recreational and serious events associated with freediving, underwater equipment, and related activities such as snorkeling.